anhcs50/blockly-games-languages/README.md

 - You need `make` installed
 - You need `python` installed

-Run `sudo make languages` to build js files
+Run `make deps` to install necessary dependents for compile Run `make languages` to build js files

 #### Creating a custom languages file